 From Sheep to Wool to Felt

-Students will learn the history and process of making felt from wool.
-From a handful of wool, a bowl of soapy goo and lots of elbow grease you and your students will make a colorful ball of wool to take home.
-Great for all ages.
+How do sheep stay dry in the rain?
+Why do so many cultures raise sheep?
+How did people make clothes and textiles before we could shop at big box stores?
+In this activity students will learn the history and process of making felt from wool.
+With a handful of wool, a bowl of soapy slime, and lots of elbow grease you and your students will make a colorful felted wool ball to take home.
 Roll up your sleeves for a wet and woolly experience!

 Learning by Crafting: